yashuv/Manipulating-Word-Embeddings-in-Vector-Space/README.md

 # Co-occurrence Matrix
 A co-occurrence matrix is a matrix that can be used to measure the similarity of two items based on how often they occur together. <br>
 In *word by word* design, the co-occurrence of two different words is the number of times that they appear in your corpus together within a certain word distance k. <br>
 For a *word by document* design, you will count the number of times the words from your vocabulary appear in documents corpora that belong to specific categories.
-You can represent the categories, as a vector v, and also compare categories as follows by doing a simple plot.<br>
+You can represent the categories, as a vector v, and also compare categories as follows by doing a simple plot.

 <img src="images/plot of comparison of categories in vector.jpg">

 # Euclidean Distance